Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Service limits increasing by default in all accounts.
 - [ ] A fixed discount on the monthly bill.
 - [x] Potential volume discounts, as usage in all accounts is combined.
-- [ ] The automatic extension of the master account’s AWS support plan to all accounts.
+- [ ] The automatic extension of the master account's AWS support plan to all accounts.

 **[⬆ Back to Top](#table-of-contents)**